-Our firm has been representing injury victims throughout Minnesota for more than 20 years and we have obtained more than $150 million in compensation on behalf of our clients including a $2.8 million recovery for two victims of a motorcycle crash and a $1.5 million verdict for a pedestrian that was hit by a garbage truck.
+Our firm has been representing injury victims throughout Minnesota for more than 20 years and we have obtained $300 million in compensation on behalf of our clients including a $2.8 million recovery for two victims of a motorcycle crash and a $1.5 million verdict for a pedestrian that was hit by a garbage truck.

 Our co-founder and managing partner, Steven J. Terry received the Minnesota Award for Professional Excellence and he has also been included in Super Lawyers.